Isle of Wight Guru

 Numerous noted writers have spent time on the Isle of Wight.
 There generally isn't much to see, but they are worth a quick mention as you might be passing a property and can start to recite 'Endymion' by Keats for about five seconds before the children tell you to stop being so embarrassing.

 A big chunk of David Copperfield was written by Charles Dickens whilst he stayed at Winterbourne Country House in the South Wight.
-It used to be a bed and breakfast but was sold a few years ago (it was up for sale for £1.35 million if you're interested).
+It used to be a bed and breakfast but was sold a few years ago.
+There are various Dickens-related links to Bonchurch, including a trail (see our guide to themed walks).

 The poet Alfred Lord Tennyson lived at Farringford for about 40 years.
 It was a hotel for a while before being restored and opening for public visits in 2017.
 It is open for four days a week during the warmer months and booking in advance is advised.

-You can also stay at Farringford or in a place called The Old Stables which was previously part of the estate.
+You can also stay at Farringford.
 If you fancy a walk, you can visit Tennyson Down and the Tennyson Monument in the West Wight, near Freshwater Bay for some fantastic views.
+The monument appeared in 1897, five years after Tennyson died.

-Around 1817 - 1819, John Keats spent time at a property on Castle Road, Carisbrooke (there doesn't seem to be a definite answer as to which property it was) and at Eglantine Cottage which is now (apparently) Keats Cottage B&B.
+Around 1817 - 1819, John Keats spent time at a property on Castle Road, Carisbrooke (there doesn't seem to be a definite answer as to which property it was) and at Eglantine Cottage.
+The latter was Keats Cottage B&B for a while, but that closed in 2022.
+It is number 76 in Shanklin's High Street if you want to look out for it.

 JB Priestley lived at Brook Hill House in the 1950s.
-The house is private but it is very visible on the top of the hill as you drive through Brook (near the Military Road, South West Wight).
+The house is now split into private flats, but it is very visible on the top of the hill as you drive through Brook (near the Military Road, South West Wight).

 Algernon Swinburne spent much time around Bonchurch and at Northcourt (featured in our guide to 20 quirky places to stay on the Isle of Wight).